Darjusch/Fitup-Flutter/README.md

 ## Getting started

-// For the firebase connection you need to request the API Key from me.
+For the firebase connection you need to request the API Key from me.
+Alternativly you can setup your own: https://firebase.google.com/docs/flutter/setup?platform=android

 Requirements:
 Flutter, Dart